radiantlogic-v8/documentation-new/documentation/ldap-browser/LDAPBrowser.md

 1. Right-click on the node above where you would like to add an entry and choose New Entry and choose the type of entry.

+>[!note]
->**NOTE – if you choose the User entry type, this uses the inetOrgPerson objectclass.
+>If you choose the User entry type, this uses the inetOrgPerson objectclass.
 If you choose Active Directory User, the entry uses the User object.
 The Active Directory User option is only for adding users into Active Directory.
 If you want to add a new entry using a different objectclass, then choose the More option.
 If you are trying to insert a new entry through RadiantOne, then you must make sure the correct objectclass appears in the RadiantOne LDAP schema (or else it is not displayed in the Object Class drop-down list when you select the More option).
-For details on extending the LDAP schema, please see the RadiantOne System Administration Guide.**
+For details on extending the LDAP schema, please see the RadiantOne System Administration Guide.

 2. Enter the information about the new entry.
 See Figure 4.7.
 3. Click OK when finished.